 - 18 numbers and algebra

 - 4 questions that aren’t scored (you won’t know which these are)

-Ready to put your knowledge to the test on a TEAS 6 practice test for math?
+Ready to put your knowledge to the test on an ATI TEAS practice test for math?

 Try these TEAS math questions: